trstlabs/intento/docs/kb/AutoMsg.md

 ---
 order: 4
-title: Auto Execution
+title: Automation
 description: Learn the basics of how AutoMessage enable contract self-execution with omly 1-click
 ---

-# AutoMessage
+## Automation with AutoMessage

-An AutoMessage is a message that can execute at a specified time, or recurringly with intervals.
+Automation happens with an AutoMessage.
+This is a message that can execute at a specified time, or recurringly with intervals.
 The callable function can be specified by the contract.
 As this is a powerful feature, the 'AutoMsg' is defined at instantiation of a proxy contract.
 Contract interactors can view that given contract will self-execute at  pre-defined time(s).

 ## Process

-- An AutoMessage is encrypted at contract instantiation
+- AutoMessage is encrypted at contract instantiation
 - A predefined execute-time is provided when storing the code
 - This can only be sent to the same contract as instantiated by the creator
 - Then a *callback signature* is created.
 This is a signature with a hash containing the address of the contract and the message, so that only the chain is able to execute the message